Radiative Acceleration of Dense Circumstellar Material in Interacting Supernovae: Analytical Model

 Hereafter, we employ some simplifying approximations for our model.
 We first assume that the shock velocity $v_{\rm sh}$ is a constant of $r$.
 This is appropriate when the reverse shock is sweeping the outer steep part of the SN ejecta ($\rho\propto v^{-n}$ with $n=10$--$12$ for typical SN parameters), as $v_{\rm sh} \propto t^{-(3-s)/(n-s)}$ \citep{Chevalier82} very weakly depends on time as it propagates through the CSM.
 This nearly constant $v_{\rm sh}$ is indeed seen in our shock capture analysis done in Section \ref{sec:nonthermal}.

 The radiation conversion efficiency $f_{\rm rad}(r)$ is a more uncertain parameter in the model.
 Here we assume for simplicity that this efficiency does not greatly evolve with shock radius, and adopt a fixed $\langle f_{\rm rad}\rangle$ over the entire shock propagation in the CSM.
-In order to infer its value and dependence on the CSM parameters, we evaluate this from the numerical results by
+In order to infer its value and dependence on the CSM parameters, we evaluate this from the results of the four numerical simulations in Section \ref{sec:numerical_SNEC} by

 where $L$ is the luminosity and

 is the average velocity of the shock throughout its propagation in the CSM up to the photosphere, which exists near the edge of the CSM in the setups considered in this work, and $t_{\rm ph}$ is the time at $r_{\rm ph}=r_{\rm sh}$.
 The time $t_*\equiv t(r_{\rm sh}=R_*)$ is defined as when the shock passes the stellar surface $R_*$ in the numerical model.